askvish/iitkCourseStuff/README.md

 # CouseStuff
-This Repo contains Lecture Notes, Assignments and Exams of some important IIT Kanpur courses.
+This Repo contains Lecture Notes, Assignments, and Exams of some important IIT Kanpur courses.